ConnectivityFoundry/AwaLWM2M/doc/Awa_Static_API.md

 ##### Sparse resource distribution

-In this case, because the resource instance values will not be contiguous in memory, the location of each value must be explicitly stated as a set of pointer values passed in an array to the *AwaStaticClient_DefineResourceWithPointerArray* function.
+In this case, because the resource instance values will not be contiguous or evenly distributed in memory, the location of each value must be explicitly stated as a set of pointer values passed in an array to the *AwaStaticClient_SetResourceStorageWithPointerArray* function.

 The prototype for specifying a set of resource instance values that are located sparsely in memory is:

 ````
-AwaError AwaStaticClient_DefineResourceWithPointerArray (AwaStaticClient *client, const char *resourceName, AwaObjectID objectID, AwaResourceIDresourceID, AwaResourceType resourceType, uint16_t minimumInstances, uint16_t maximumInstances, AwaResourceOperations operations, void *dataPointers[], size_t dataElementSize)
+AwaError AwaStaticClient_SetResourceStorageWithPointerArray(AwaStaticClient * client, AwaObjectID objectID, AwaResourceID resourceID, void * dataPointers[], size_t dataElementSize)
 ````

-This results in fixed length resource instances being distributed discontinuously in memory as shown below:
+This results in fixed length resource instances being distributed arbitrarily in memory as shown below:

 ![](pointer_mode_sparse_resource_distribution.png)

 The parameters that provide information about the location of each value in memory as shown in the diagram above are:

-* **maximumInstances** - the number of values (N) in memory
 * **dataPointers** - an array (of size N) of pointers to the values
 * **dataElementSize** - the size of an individual value in bytes

-When a multiple instance resource is created that was defined using the pointer method, the number of resource instances that exist in that resource will be the *maximumInstances* value used in the resource definition.

-*Note that the maximumInstances parameter defines a resource as being single (maximumInstances = 1) or multiple instance (maximumInstances > 1) whereas the minimumInstances parameter determines whether a resource is mandatory (minimumInstances = 1) or optional (minimumInstances = 0)*

 #### Handler mode

 Handler mode gives a low level control of both object and resource instances.
 A generic handler is used for handling LWM2M object and resource operations.
 Since handler functionality is determined parametrically some handler parameters may or may not be required, depending on the operation.
-The prototype for the handler function is shown below:
+The prototype for the handler callback function is shown below:
 ````
 typedef AwaResult(*AwaStaticClientHandler )(AwaStaticClient *client, AwaOperation operation, AwaObjectID objectID, AwaObjectInstanceID objectInstanceID, AwaResourceID resourceID, AwaResourceInstanceID resourceInstanceID, void **dataPointer, size_t *dataSize, bool *changed)
 ````